 - 3. Specify the record name.
 If necessary, add a comment. - 4.
 From the Watch lists drop-down menu, select a watch list for the record (or several watch lists, one by one). - 5.
-Check Record active.
+Make sure that Record active is enabled.
 If a record is inactive, it is excluded from the case analysis, remote alerting and search. - 6.
 Save the record.
 You will see additional tabs appear. - 7.
 On the tab Info, attach related files.